btrejo1212/Epidermis-basal-cell-volume-analysis/src/Fixed volumes of membrane and nucleus/README.md

     G2 cell 3

 These labels were determined by visual inspection of fixed samples using:
-    - FUCCI reporters
+    - FUCCI reporter
     - Geminin staining

-The script simply reads the folder name and assigns the phase accordingly.
+The script reads the folder name and assigns the phase accordingly.

 ---------------------------------------------------------------------